tikv/rfcs/text/0105-load-based-replica-read.md

 This RFC only considers the case when the bottleneck is at the read pool.

 When load-based replica read is used, there will be many more useless RPCs.
 So, we will be giving more pressure to the gRPC part.
-We should be cautious not to enable it when gRPC is the bottleneck to avoid entering a victious circle.
+We should be cautious not to enable it when gRPC is the bottleneck to avoid entering a vicious circle.

+Some users have special settings for reducing traffic fees across available zones or regions.
+For example, the clients may be deployed in the same available zone with the leaders.
+Or, the user may always choose the closest replica to read.
+In these cases, load-based replica read may not be a good choice because of potential extra traffic fees.